 This drugstore option contains three essential ceramides to repair and restore your protective skin barrier, as well as hyaluronic acid to help retain moisture.

 The best part?
 It was developed in conjunction with dermatologists for science-backed safety and effectiveness.
 "It decreases transepidermal water loss, a term that means it decreases how much water the environment draws out of your skin," says Rachel Nazarian, MD, of Schweiger Dermatology Group.

 A celebrity favorite and longtime mainstay of the brand, Kiehl's Creamy Eye Treatment is ridiculously thick and insanely hydrating.
-It's a blend of shea butter, cocoa butter, and avocado oil to moisturize, soften, and keep your under-eyes properly lubricated.
+It uses a blend of shea butter, cocoa butter, and avocado oil to moisturize, soften, and keep your under-eyes properly lubricated.

 "Marketed as 'anti-fatigue' and 'hydration-concentrated,' this eye cream from By Terry is another relatively new find and obsession," says Erin.
 "I love the cold, calming feel of the applicator, which compliments the soothing formula enriched with white and black roses as well as vitamin E."

-A integral part of the brand's hydration collection, this light-catching gel plumps and deeply moisturizes your skin as its cooling effect instantly soothes your under-eyes.
-It helps rid your face of fatigue and puffiness in one fell swoop. ■
+An integral part of the brand's hydration collection, this light-catching gel plumps and deeply moisturizes your skin as its cooling effect instantly soothes your under-eyes.
+It helps rid your face of fatigue and puffiness in one fell swoop.